raydemond/Facteus_Data_Lake/README.md

 ## ETL Pipeline

 ETL Pipeline is built to
-+ extract data from a directory of Facteus payments transactions, covid tracking data, etc. residing on AWS S3
++ extract data from a directory of Facteus payments transactions, COVID tracking data, etc. residing on AWS S3
 + process the data into Spark DataFrames using Apache Spark.
 + transforms Spark DataFrame into analytics tables in parquet format back to S3.